TRILOGY-ACTS 5 & 6: NYC LOUIE VEGA, DEON COLE & KENNY DOPE

 “I’m not Hollywood, I’m Brooklyn” reads the logo that wins the best tee shirt award.
 The recipient dances towards center stage for greater visibility.
 Where a multitude of haggard millennials and babyfaced Xers stand upright, awaiting his opening number.
 Strangely the aunties and uncles present earlier, have disappeared.
 What a shame.
 Must be taco time at the food truck.

 “A Slave to the Rhythm,” the instantly recognizable voice from NYC’s Queen of Avant Garde welcomes additional visages of bewilderment onto the concrete patio.
-Grace Jones’ “Operattack” commands you feel every single word, every pronounced syllable.
+Grace Jones’ “Operattack” commands you to feel every single word, every pronounced syllable.
 That is injected into all four limbs.
 That rushes through the veins.
 For a jolt of heart pounding shock.
 That causes the body to jump, jump, jump a little higher.
 And when the syncopated drum loops and instrument samples and vocals drop, yo, shit gets real crazy.

 Like Miki Howard singing “Love Under New Management” crazy.
 WTF?

 Feel the drums beat.
 Listen to their speaking.
 The language of broken beats.
 Sputtering and choppy.
 Their pitter/patter over a four on the floor.
 Is his claim to fame.
 Long ago, in Europe, when watching jazz dancers rehearse, he hypothesized the strike and staccato.
 Those syncopated drums.
 His signature sound.
 First, heard on the Nuyorican Soul’s “The Nervous Track.”
 Some thirty years earlier.
-As three decades later, today, is his welcome debut in the Ruins at Knockdown Center.
+Three decades later, today is his welcome debut in the Ruins at Knockdown Center.
 His longtime production partner Louie Vega rouses the at capacity attendees to give it up for the one and only Kenny Dope Gonzalez.

 Kenny Dope Gonzalez

 Find online, copied and pasted verbose bios about the legend’s attributes, defying accomplishments, and commercial hits.
 Song after song, hit after hit, the four-time GRAMMY nominee needs no introduction.
 Although, at times, the Bucketheads mastermind appears the more behind-the-scenes of the two masters.
 Gonzalez tours less.
-His music releases are scattering.
+His music releases are scattered.
 He rarely shows face at times.

 There he wobbles onstage, his barrel frame sporting a MAW tribal tee in maroon that hangs past his waist, his eyes framed behind specs.
 The NYC born/Brooklyn bred Dope receives a fiery reception from the sea of congregants feeling the burn from the Ezel Remix of OVEOUS & QVLN’s “Queimar.”